Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 AMIC: autologous membrane-induced chondrogenesis; AOFAS: American Orthopedic Foot and Ankle Society; CI: confidence interval; MACI: matrix-induced autologous chondrocyte implantation; MF: microfracture; NR: not reported; OAT: osteochondral autograft transplant; SMD: standardized mean difference.

-Shimozono et al. (2017) reported a systematic review without meta-analysis of scaffolds-based therapy for osteochondral lesions of the talus and selected articles published through January 2017.52 Seven studies were found on the use of matrix-induced autologous chondrocyte implantation and 5 studies were found on Hyalograft C. All studies were case series; the quality of evidence was rated as fair in 2 studies and poor in the remaining 11 studies.
+Shimozono et al. (2017) reported a systematic review without meta-analysis of scaffolds-based therapy for osteochondral lesions of the talus and selected articles published through January 2017.53, Seven studies were found on the use of MACI and 5 studies were found on Hyalograft C. All studies were case series; the quality of evidence was rated as fair in 2 studies and poor in the remaining 11 studies.
 Sample sizes ranged from 10 to 46 patients (mean, 22 patients) and follow-up ranged from 21 to 87 months (mean, 46 months).
 Twelve of 13 studies reported preoperative and postoperative AOFAS scores; the mean AOFAS score improved from 59 to 87.

 Observational Studies

-Krueger et al. (2023) reported a retrospective case series of 36 consecutive patients who underwent autologous chondrocyte implantation for cartilage defects of the acetabulum.53 With mean follow-up of 29.9 months (minimum 24 months), mean modified Harris Hip Score improved significantly between pre-operative baseline and last follow-up (p = .001), and mean patient-reported Subjective Hip Value improved from 51.5% at pre-operative baseline to 87.4% postoperatively (value of 100% indicates an unimpaired hip; p = .001).
+Krueger et al. (2023) reported a retrospective case series of 36 consecutive patients who underwent autologous chondrocyte implantation for cartilage defects of the acetabulum.54 With a mean follow-up of 29.9 months (minimum 24 months), the mean modified Harris Hip Score improved significantly between the pre-operative baseline and last follow-up (p = .001), and the mean patient-reported Subjective Hip Value improved from 51.5% at pre-operative baseline to 87.4% postoperatively (value of 100% indicates an unimpaired hip; p = .001).
 The authors stated no serious intraoperative complications or postoperative adverse events were observed.

 Section Summary: Autologous Chondrocyte Implantation for Joints Other Than the Knee